Iranians-Vote-Digital-Democracy/.github/profile/README.md

     - [Anonymous Voting](#anonymous-voting)

 ## Introduction
-The initial model of Iranians.vote consists of two parts: Dialogue and Trustworthy Voting.
-Trustworthiness includes guaranteeing vote non-repeatability, voter uniqueness, complete protection of voter identity and privacy, and transparency in tallying and finding social choices.
+Iranians.vote is a digital democracy platform designed for Iranians to empower secure, anonymous, and trustworthy participation in collective decision-making.
+The project integrates two core components: a Dialogue section, which fosters structured group discussions through Nextodon—a Fediverse- and Mastodon-compatible social network—and a Trustworthy Voting system that ensures every vote is unique, non-repeatable, and fully protected in terms of voter identity and privacy.
+By leveraging advanced cryptographic methods such as zero-knowledge proofs and biometric document authentication, Iranians.vote guarantees transparency in vote tallying while safeguarding the anonymity and security of its users.
+The platform is committed to building a verifiable, privacy-preserving digital voting infrastructure accessible via web and mobile applications, with ongoing development to support a broader range of national identity documents and expand its democratic reach

 ## Roadmap
 * Add newsletter, and collaboration infrastructure for the entire platform